[Author: Text & Illustration: Bill Fischer]

 New categories for defining color signals need to be developed if they are to be universal.
 For that reason, I am focusing this guide on the concept of attention.
 That is, prioritizing the amount of attention a color can attract through a variety of hue, saturation, and value shifts, relative to its adjacent colors.

 This chart demonstrates the color shifts that are experienced by persons with color-blindness and those that view media in grayscale.
-Red and blue best maintain their saturation, and thus their ability to attract attention.
+Yellow and blue best maintain their saturation, and thus their ability to attract attention.

 This Illustration demonstrates what can happen when the color red is used to create a strong signal through the attention it commands in juxtaposition over a neutral background.
 The signal is greatly weakened for a red-green colorblind person as shown at the bottom.